William Slater Brown (Lord Provost): Early life

+Career

 In 1909 he succeeded James Puckering Gibson as Lord Provost of Edinburgh.

 During his period of office his duties included laying the foundation stone on Portobello Town Hall.
 As with Leith the building of a Town Hall was an odd gesture as Portobello had ceased to be an independent town and was then part of Edinburgh.
 Brown was knighted in the second year of his provostship by King George V.

 He was succeeded as Lord Provost by Robert Kirk Inches in 1912.